 As part of its strategic planning efforts, the Division of Information Technology has established a cycle and a process by which personal and laboratory computing hardware is upgraded and replaced.
 Currently, the College owns and maintains approximately 2,800 personal or laboratory (desktop or laptop) machines.
 Our goal is for the College to purchase enough machines each year to replace or upgrade somewhere between 20% to 25% of the active machines.
 The exact percentage will depend in part on decisions about specific computing laboratories and classrooms.

-As you may know, in the past new machines have been allocated primarily to general purpose laboratories and classrooms.
-Consistent with the College’s commitment to its students, we have given these areas priority.
+In the past new machines have been allocated primarily to general purpose laboratories and classrooms.
+Consistent with the College’s commitment to its students, we assign these areas priority.
 However, computing power is now increasing at a rate that outpaces most software developments.
-Most of the software that students and faculty use can be run quite well on several generations of machines.
+Software that students and faculty use can be run quite well on several generations of machines.
 The current generation offers more speed than most all of our applications require.
 Therefore, it no longer seems necessary to upgrade the general purpose laboratories and classrooms every year.
-Rather, it seems important now to ensure that faculty and staff also have sufficient computing speed to handle the software applications most commonly used.
+Rather, it seems important now to ensure that faculty and staff also have sufficient computing resources to handle the software applications most commonly used.

-For these reasons we are recommending the following set of principles and processes for the allocation of computer equipment (replacements and upgrades).
+For these reasons we have established the following set of principles and processes for the allocation of computer equipment (replacements and upgrades).

 - Most computers assigned to individuals will be upgraded on a 5 year cycle.
-There will be a yearly evaluation process to address special situations.
+There will be a annual evaluation process to address special situations.

-- All general departmental equipment is generally lower end computers and will be upgraded each year as equipment permits.
+- All general departmental equipment is re-purposed and will be upgraded each year as equipment permits.

 - Replacement plans will include a more frequent cycle for replacement of special situations.
 That does not mean, however, that some users will always have the highest power machine or even a machine with more speed than other users in a given year.